 In keeping with our love of the arts, we are pleased to bring you a selection of paintings by the masters, direct from the Rijks Museum in Amsterdam.
-The paintings will be replaced periodically, so come back soon to enjoy different examples of their magnificent collection.
+New pages of paintings will be added periodically, so come back soon to enjoy different examples of their magnificent collection.

 Jan Willem Pieneman, 1824

 In 1815 Napoleon was finally defeated at the Battle of Waterloo.
 This painting – the largest in the Rijksmuseum – depicts the turning point in the battle, when the Duke of Wellington, the British commander, hears that Prussian help is on the way.
 Victory and the end of twenty years of war are in sight.
 The Dutch Crown Prince, later King William II, lies wounded on a stretcher.
 His bravery earned him the nickname the Hero of Waterloo.

 Thomas simply could not believe that Christ had actually risen from the dead.
 His doubts were dispelled only when he had seen and touched the wounds in Christ’s side and hands himself.
 Emulating his great model Caravaggio, Ter Brugghen portrayed Christ and his followers with craggy faces and wrinkled, rough hands.